fab-bla/Auction/README.md

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

+The plots above display the actual vs. predicted values.
+Those plots can be used to assess whether certain models just predict the outliers better, which is evident from the boxplots of predicted values.
+We observe that the Lasso model seems to outperform the other models across most of the observations in the validation set.

 |      |    Lasso |       LM |       RF |      XGB | Eng.
 Est. |
 |:-----|---------:|---------:|---------:|---------:|----------:|
 | RMSE | 326.1261 | 609.4673 | 509.7934 | 671.6634 |  497.0567 |